leon-sd/CAS502-skillnet-explorer/README.md

 This script will read the skills in `data/Skills.xlsx` (which is pretty much a list of types of jobs and what skills each job requires) and create a weighted graph from it.
 Each skill is identified by an "Element ID" of the form `Number.Letter.Number.letter` (e.g. `2.A.1.a`).
 The script will create a node for each skill id and if two skills are used in the same job type, the nodes will be connected.
 The more often two skills are used together for a job type, the greater the weight on the edge between those two nodes.
 The resulting network looks something like that (darker and thicker edges have more weight):
 ![Network Image](img/networkjpg.jpg)

-After creating the network, the script will ask the user to input a skill and then create a .csv with the first 10 skills most often used with the entered skill and 5 job types in which both skills are used, e.g.
+After creating the network, the script will ask the user to input a skill and then print the first 10 skills most often used with the entered skill and 5 job types in which both skills are used, e.g.

 | Selected Skill |	Neighbor Skill |	Top Professions |
 | --- | --- | --- |